If you require further information please email:

 There are three core elements to our provision:

 We teach most subjects in the National Curriculum and boys study up to GCSE level and gain many other further qualifications on the way.
 We put a lot of time into catching up on Literacy and Numeracy and, beyond that, we learn a lot through doing - with some very practical Short Courses like Chef Skills, Gardening, Photography, Sailing, Fishing and Drama.
 We always find places for our boys in their local colleges when they leave.
-Some boys stay on for our 16+ provision.
+Some boys stay on for our sixth form provision.

-Whilst we are always happy to show parents/carers around, please note we work very closely with our Local Authority partners and we recognise the financial constraints on their resources.
+Whilst we are always happy to show families around, please note we work very closely with our Local Authority partners and we recognise the financial constraints on their resources.
 As such, we consult very early on with Local Authority SEN departments about any potential placement.